Oct 12, 2021

-Here we will add 2 more options.
-Firstly, SSL reuse will not be necessary because it can lead to many FTP clients breaking down.
-Secondly, we will use high encryption cipher suites, which will mean that key lengths are either equal to (or greater than) 128 bits.
+- Now we will change two more options.
+Firstly, disable SSL reuse to prevent FTP clients from breaking down.
+Secondly, we will use high encryption cipher suites, which make sure that key lengths are either equal to or greater than 128 bits.

-Let’s restart once again to apply the new configurations:
+- Let’s restart vsftpd once again to apply the new configurations:

 sudo systemctl restart vsftpd

 Great work!
 You have now configured the FTP server on your Ubuntu VPS to work with SSL/TLS protocol.

 Nowadays, most FTP clients support TLS encryption configurations.
 It’s a great way to test whether your Ubuntu FTP server is working properly.
 To test out the connection, we will be using a FileZilla FTP Client.

 - To start, launch FileZilla and click on the Site Manager icon.
 Then, click the New Site button in the prompted window to enter the Ubuntu FTP server details.

 - Fill in all the required columns with your newly created Ubuntu FTP server information.
 Since we configured it to use TLS, we may also choose the Use explicit FTP over TLS option.
 The final configuration should look like this: